Non-Interactive Oblivious Transfer and One-Time Programs from Noisy Quantum Storage: Introduction

 Given the impossibility to construct unconditionally-secure \gls{OT}, some restriction must be introduced to its execution environment.
 Often, limitations to the computing power (e.g., computational hardness assumptions), or a restricted physical model (e.g., bounded/noisy memory, shared randomness) are introduced in the system to enable the desired functionality.
 Moreover, relevant results show that \gls{OT} may be built from quantum computation and communication and (quantum-secure) \glspl{OWF}~\cite{EC:GLSV21,C:BCKM21}, or even weaker EFI pairs~\cite{ITCS:BCQ23}, thus relaxing the classical-world requirements of \gls{PKC}~\cite{STOC:IR89}.
 This opens up a series of new possibilities for potential \gls{OT} constructions, in particular, constructions that achieve otherwise unattainable security or efficiency levels.
 Indeed, low communication complexity is a highly desirable property in secure computation, and following this research line, this work proposes to answer the question:

-Without further analysis, given that no restrictions are known on the minimal number of messages, achieving 1-shot \gls{OT} would be the best one could aim for.
-However, classically, 2-message \gls{OT} (one message each way) is optimal, as the messages of the \sender{} must somehow depend on the choice of the \receiver{}, or otherwise it could recover both messages, i.e., the protocol must be interactive.
-The pursuit of this 2-message optimality has led to an extended research road (e.g., ~\cite{SODA:NP01,C:PVW08,EC:DGH+20}).
+Without further analysis, given that no restrictions are known on the minimal number of messages, achieving one-shot \gls{OT} would be the best one could aim for.
+However, classically, two-message \gls{OT} (one message each way) is optimal, as the messages of the \sender{} must somehow depend on the choice of the \receiver{}, or otherwise it could recover both messages, i.e., the protocol must be interactive.
+The pursuit of this two-message optimality has led to an extended research road (e.g., ~\cite{SODA:NP01,C:PVW08,EC:DGH+20}).
+Additionally, prior work has also explored delegating the \gls{OT} functionality to a trusted device, known as the \gls{OTM}~\cite{C:GKR08}, which can be transmitted between the parties, thus enabling non-interactive \gls{OT}, assuming the device remains secure.
 Therefore, it is pertinent to study what happens when quantum computation and communication and quantum-secure computational assumptions are introduced.

 We remark that, for the purposes of this work, a message means a single package of information sent from one party to the other.
-Thus, 1-shot means that just one message is sent from one party to the other, as a single event.
+Thus, one-shot means that just one message is sent from one party to the other, as a single event.
 On the other hand, non-interactivity is used to state that communication is unidirectional, with one party sending possibly multiple messages to the other, which does not reply. \footnote{Note that \textit{non-interactivity} is used with various different meanings in the literature, such as parties exchanging messages but the messages not depending on each other, e.g., non-interactive key-exchange.}